Melanoma Stats, Facts, and Figures

 5 Year Survival Rate Has Increased

 In the U.S., melanoma continues to be the fifth most common cancer in men of all age groups.4 Melanoma is also the fifth most common cancer in women of all age groups in the U.S., up from being ranked the sixth most common cancer in 2018.5

 America’s Highest Risk Population

-Caucasian-Americans are 26 times more likely to develop melanoma than African-Americans.
-Worldwide, Caucasian populations have the highest risk of developing melanoma, and Asian populations have the lowest risk.6
+Non-Hispanic white Americans are 27 times more likely to develop melanoma than African-Americans.
+Worldwide, Non-Hispanic white populations have the highest risk of developing melanoma, and Asian populations have the lowest risk.6

 10% of all people with melanoma have a family history of melanoma.